-So you might be surprised to find out that toads belong to the order Anura, and are actually a subset of frogs.
-“All toads are frogs, but not all frogs are toads,” says Christopher Raxworthy, Associate Curator of Herpetology at the American Museum of Natural History.
+If you’ve thought about the frog versus toad question at all, you’ve probably assumed that these amphibians are two very different animals.
+But the real answer might surprise you: Toads belong to the order Anura, and are actually a subset of frogs.
+“All toads are frogs, but not all frogs are toads,” Christopher Raxworthy, now curator of herpetology at the American Museum of Natural History, told Mental Floss in 2015.
 “In popular use, toad seems to be used to refer to any frog that has a dry warty skin and short legs.”

 But even in that group, the distinction between toad and frog isn’t necessarily clear.
-“Many have a dry warty skin, but not all,” Raxworthy says.
+“Many have a dry warty skin, but not all,” Raxworthy said.
 If you saw a member of the genus Atelopus, you’d probably assume it was a regular frog—but these colorful amphibians, which hail from Central and South America, are also true toads.

 And any number of frogs get called toads, even though they actually aren’t, like those in the Bombinatoridae family.
 Nature: It’s complicated!